marcosegborges/ffmpeg/readme.md

 ![Gif HD](gif_HD.gif?raw=true)

-Now, let's compare the `HD Gif` with the `standard Git` generated using FFmpeg.
-To do this, we'll create a gif with the similar time and scale to HD Gif:
+Now, let's compare the `HD Gif` with the `standard Gif` generated using FFmpeg.
+To do this, we will create a gif with the similar time and scale of the `HD Gif`:

 ```
 ffmpeg -t 2.3 -ss 1.5 -i video.m4v \